pylayers/pylayers/doc/manual/slab.rst

 The material database is store in a simple ASCII .ini file as well as the slab database.

-To instantiate a Slab objet it is required to provide bath the information of the material database and the slab database.
+To instantiate a Slab object it is required to provide both the information of the material database and the slab database.
 Those 2 database need to be consistent.